-A senior manager responsible for a vote must submit the under-mentioned information to the chief financial officer prior to the publication of any public invitation of bids in respect of procurements estimated to exceed R300 000 and above(all taxes included):

-- (i) proof that budgetary provision exists for the procurement concerned; - (ii) details of any ancillary budgetary implications related to the bid concerned; - (iii) details of any multi-year budgetary implications associated with a project which will be undertaken over a period of more than one year as well as details of the anticipated expenditure per financial year. - Goods or services above a transaction value of R300 000 (VAT included) and long term contracts may only be procured through a competitive bidding process, subject to paragraph 12 (2) and 15 of this Policy. - No requirement for goods or services above an estimated transaction value of R300 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process. - The 80 / 20 principle is applicable; 80 points for price and 20 points for specific goals as outlined within the PPPFA policy of Magareng Local Municipality
+- A senior manager responsible for a vote must submit the under-mentioned information to the chief financial officer prior to the publication of any public invitation of bids in respect of procurements estimated to exceed R200 000 and above(all taxes included): - (i) proof that budgetary provision exists for the procurement concerned; - (ii) details of any ancillary budgetary implications related to the bid concerned; - (iii) details of any multi-year budgetary implications associated with a project which will be undertaken over a period of more than one year as well as details of the anticipated expenditure per financial year. - 21.1.
+Goods or services above a transaction value of R200 000 (VAT included) and long term contracts may only be procured through a competitive bidding process, subject to paragraph 12 (2) and 15 of this Policy. - 21.2.
+No requirement for goods or services above an estimated transaction value of R200 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process. - 21.3.
+The 80 / 20 principle is applicable; 80 points for price and 20 points for Preferential points as per the identified specific goals in the Prefential Procurement Policy (Refer to the Preferential Procurement Policy of Magareng Local Municipality) - 21.4.
+The 80/20 point system is applicable from R30 000 [all taxes included] up to R50 million [all taxes included] - 21.5.
+The 90/10 point system is applicable to bids invited exceeding R 50 million [all taxes included] - 21.6.
+The following fomula will be used to calculate points for the following thresholds: